 Our employees' individual wellbeing is measured in Winningtemp with a metric called temperature.
-Our average temperature for 2023 was 7.2.
+Our average temperature for 2024 was 7.2 out of 10.
 The strongest categories within Desenio Group were team spirit, leadership, and commitment.
-Through Winningtemp, we also measure our loyalty rate, known as the Employer Net Promoter Score (eNPS).
-These metric measures employee satisfaction and loyalty to the employer.
-Our eNPS in 2023 was -19.
-The scale goes from -100 to 100, and any value above 0 is considered higher than average.

 Our main goal for Desenio Group is to conduct our business in an honest and direct way.
 Our employee Code of Conduct is available to everyone in our employee handbook.
 The Code of Conduct contains guidelines in areas such as anti-corruption, contracts with external parties, health and safety and press enquiries.